catalin-rusnac/replifactory_docs/docs/_sources/calibration.rst.txt

 Calibration
 ===========

-Enter calibration mode by toggling the switch in the corner of the page.
+Enter calibration mode by toggling the switch in the top right corner of the Device page.

 Pump Calibration
 ----------------